ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2016-06-16-Socializing-and-Sharing-on-the-Internet.markdown

 ---

-My FIRST LEGO League is very active online, with over 1000 Likes on their Facebook and Twitter accounts.
+My FIRST LEGO League team was very active online.
 As a result, I want to share my thoughts on the use of the Internet for socialization and sharing,

 ### Internet for Socialization